-Followers of Kikubaaqudgha can choose to permanently brand a weapon of their choice with pain, but this spell allows Kiku worshipers to instead choose to learn several extremely powerful Necromancy spells, or for characters not worshiping Kiku to take advantage of the brand without having to find a good weapon of pain lying around somewhere.
+Followers of Kikubaaqudgha can choose to permanently brand a weapon of their choice with pain, but this spell allows Kiku worshipers to instead choose to learn several extremely powerful Necromancy spells.
+Many necromancers might not be worshipping Kiku, and pain is rare elsewhere.
 Just be aware that this brand is useless against opponents with any negative energy resistance: this includes all demonic, undead, nonliving, and holy opponents.
 Having the option to use your weapon's innate brand (removed by Kiku blessing) is another benefit of this spell.

 Casting the spell is also quite loud, making it unwise to cast it while trying to sneak around sleeping opponents.

-- In 0.29, Excruciating Wounds will be removed.
+- In 0.29, Excruciating Wounds was removed.
 It lasted 10 versions longer than its closest relative, Warp Weapon.